bjornbm/dimensional-dk-experimental/slides.md

 > - Custom dimensions or polymorphism over basis
     - No frogs / square mile
-    - You have to live with our decision not to encode angle as a dimension
+    - You have to live with our decision not to encode angle as a dimension, although doing so is potentially useful from an engineering perspective
     - CGS ESU units are treated as equivalents in SI basis

 ## What Don't We Have?